 Would you like to visit Agate House?
-The Agate House Trail runs 1.25 mile from the Rainbow Forest Museum parking lot.
-A shade shelter at the junction of these two trails offers the only shade as you cross the badlands and petrified wood scattered landscape.
+The Agate House Trail runs 2 miles (3.2 km) round trip from the Rainbow Forest Museum parking lot.
+A shelter sits at the junction of this trail and Long Logs Trail, offering shade as you cross the badlands and petrified wood scattered landscape.
 Water, sun protection, and comfortable shoes are strongly recommended.

 NPS Historic Photo

-His excavation report began with the CCC removing all of the loose surface petrified wood, which they set aside to be later used in reconstructing the walls.
+The excavation began with the removal of all loose surface petrified wood, which they set aside to be later used in reconstructing the walls.
 Under the surface materials, they discovered most of the foundations "were fairly good and easy to follow."
-He reported the walls to be one foot thick and the floors of the pueblo averaged 8-18 inches below the existing grade.
+He reported the walls to be one foot thick and the floors of the pueblo averaged 8-18 inches (20-45 cm) below the existing grade.
 Firepits were discovered in two rooms.
 Excavation began in rooms 2 and 3, continuing with 4, 5, 6, and 1.
 Rooms 7 and 8 were the last to be excavated.

-According to the 1933-34 site excavation report, Agate House was constructed using medium to large pieces of petrified wood, which were presumably carried to the top of the knoll.
-The walls were originally constructed of petrified wood held in place by mud mortar and chinked with smaller pieces of petrified wood.
+Agate House was originally constructed using medium to large pieces of petrified wood, which were presumably carried to the top of the knoll.
+The petrified wood was held in place by mud mortar and chinked with smaller pieces of petrified wood.